Defined abdominal muscles or “abs” have become a symbol of fitness and health.

 Visceral fat is hormonally active.
 It releases compounds that influence several disease-related processes in the human body (

-Bottom Line: There are two types of abdominal fat — subcutaneous and visceral.
+There are two types of abdominal fat — subcutaneous and visceral.
 Visceral fat releases hormones that have been linked to disease.

 Exercising your abdominal muscles will strengthen them.